 Third, Jesus said He came “for judgment”8…which links to the first two.
 Jesus came to judge all mankind8 against the truth1,9 of God’s word.
 Those that accept/believe Him (e.g. enter through “the door”11) receive eternal salvation2,3,8,10.

 Jesus was asked this exact question by His disciples1 and we have a rare instance in which Jesus gives a direct answer to a direct question.
 His reason was not that it was an “effective teaching method” or because it would make it “memorable” or “easy to understand.”
 In fact it was just the opposite1,4.
 The disciples needed to ask what they meant2,7 and later, Jesus would actually contrast the practice with speaking “plainly about the Father”3.

 The message of the kingdom is hidden1,5 for those that are not truly listening2 for it (or, as other Scripture puts it, seeking it).
 Teaching in parables (or figures of speech3) was Jesus’ practice7 as a prophet of God6 in order to distinguish those that were truly seeking truth4.
 This was consistent with how God spoke through His prophets of old8.

 The New Testament begins with the books called the Gospels (Matthew, Mark, Luke, and John) and the accounts of the life of Jesus.
 Jesus was the Son of God and promise of the new covenant.
 But did Jesus live under the new covenant?
-No, Jesus did not live [more]
+Jesus lived under2,3 the [more]